Suicide Intervention & Resources

 - Suicide is the MOST preventable kind of death and almost any positive action can help save a life.

 - The more clues and warning signs observed the greater the risk.
-Take all signs seriously.
+Take all the signs seriously.